 Here’s another sign that sales of the 1939 issue were good.
 In early 1940 the company was already beginning plans to keep the idea going, as evidenced by this “ashcan” edition assembled to send to Washington, D.C. to register the copyright (what we would now call the trademark) on the title WORLD’S BEST COMICS.
 The logo uses the WORLD’S FAIR COMICS lettering from the 1940 issue, but substituting BEST for FAIR.
 It’s possible this was even done first, though I think it likely the WORLD’S FAIR logo was designed first, well in advance of publication.
 The cover art is probably from an issue of ACTION COMICS, and features Superman and Lois Lane, I think.
 Here the outlined letters have been filled with black, but are otherwise identical to the printed WORLD’S FAIR logo from 1940.

-And in the spring of 1941, the first and only issue of WORLD’S BEST COMICS was published, using an open version of the logo from the ashcan, with one change: the S of COMICS has been redrawn to match the S of BEST, and the letter has been moved in closer to the C as well.
+And in the spring of 1941, the first and only issue of WORLD’S BEST COMICS was published, using an open version of the logo from the ashcan as a model, but I think mostly or entirely redrawn.
+The inner shapes of the R and B are now larger, and the word COMICS has an S that matches the other two.
+I think this version is by Ira Schnapp, one of his earliest DC logos after revising SUPERMAN in 1940.
 The cover of this comic tries in every possible way to remind buyers of the 1940 WORLD’S FAIR issue, once again featuring Superman, Robin and Batman, now in front of a (presumably) New York City skyline instead of the Trylon and Perisphere.
 Even the cover type is the same, with different features on the bottom line in the same sans-serif font, but otherwise identical.
 The price of 15 cents is the same, too.

 In the summer of 1941, the second issue of the book came out with a new title, WORLD’S FINEST COMICS, even touting it was formerly World’s Best below the logo.
 It seems odd to change the name at this point, and I’d have to guess that the company’s attempt to trademark the name WORLD’S BEST COMICS failed in Washington; someone else had beat them to it.
-If so, no other published book with that name ever came out, though.
-In any case, a completely new logo that would remain on the book for many years first appears here.
-Though clearly based on the earlier logo, this one has much thinner letters, and the strokes are much less even in width.
+If so, no other published book with that name ever came out.
+In any case, a new logo that would remain on the book for many years first appears here.
+Though clearly based on the earlier logo, this one has much thicker outlilnes, and the strokes are much less even in width.
 Compare the width of the L with letters on either side of it, for example.
 The S in COMICS is particularly poorly drawn, with a wide variety in width where there should be none.
-The style uses the same Art Deco elements as previously: the pointed angled strokes, but in general this logo is less well designed, and probably not by the same person as the others.
+I believe someone other than Ira Schnapp did this mainly by adding more thickness to the outlines of his logo, which created those odd and uneven inner shapes.
+The style uses the same Art Deco elements as previously: the pointed angled strokes, but in general this logo is less well designed.
 Despite that, it’s very readable and gets the message across.
 The rest of the cover is sort of an “even moreso” version of the previous issue, with large head shots of the three stars and even larger title lettering at the bottom, in the same style as before.

 Next time we’ll continue with WORLD’S FINEST in the 1950s.
 Other logo studies can be found on my LOGO LINKS page.